LoganXav/alx-system_engineering-devops/0x00-shell_basics/README.md

-another readme
-Display the content of the directory in a long format
+Display current directory contents in a long format